Tag Archives: prophecy

 1 Comment

-Filed under Christmas, Feast Day, Holy Day, homily, Jesus, lectionary, liturgical preaching, liturgy, preaching, Revised Common Lectionary, Saint Stephen, sermon, sermon development, Year A
+Filed under Jesus, lectionary, liturgical preaching, liturgy, Revised Common Lectionary, Saint Stephen

 The people who walked in darkness